chiarabarbieri/SNPs_HumanOrigins_Recipes/ADMIXTURE/CommandsAdmixture.md

 # The "classic" Admixture
-Identifying ancestry components shared between individuals of set of populations.
+Identifying ancestry components and their proportion  for each individual in a set of populations.

 *note*: commands adapted from an original script by Irina Pugach. see [Pugach et al. 2018](https://academic.oup.com/mbe/advance-article/doi/10.1093/molbev/msx333/4782510) for more inputs on Admixture analysis, and other analysis with SNP chip datasets.